 Identifying bones at Ipswich Museum

-Although we are willing to take in a wide range of items, we are not able to accept items that are very large or that are in a condition that would pose a risk to our collections and/or to the health and safety of our staff.
+Although we are willing to take in a wide range of objects, we are not able to accept objects that are very large or that are in a condition that would pose a risk to Colchester and Ipswich's collections and/or to the health and safety of our staff.